 In short, my method is to soak the cranberries in simple syrup, then let them dry.
 The dried cranberries are very sticky!
 Rolling them in sugar gives them that frosty effect, and it lasts.
 The downside is it takes a good hour to complete whereas the recipe’s version only takes a minute or two.

 With my sugared cranberries and other ingredients in hand, making the Cranberry Margarita was pretty simple.
 Tip: I filled two rocks glasses with crushed ice to chill them quickly.
 As they chilled, I added all the ingredients to my blender and blended.
 The mixture didn’t seem slushy enough, so I added more ice until I liked the consistency.
 I’d say I doubled the amount.

 Once the margaritas were blended, I dumped out the crushed ice and rimmed the glasses as instructed.
 A sprig of fresh mint and a few sugared cranberries to garnish, and I was ready to snap a few photos and give them a try.

 - ½ cup simple syrup * See notes

 - Place cranberries into a small mixing bowl.
 Pour the simple syrup over them and stir to thoroughly coat each cranberry.

-- Using a slotted spoon, remove the cranberries from the bowl and place onto a wire cooling rack.
+- Using a slotted spoon, remove the cranberries from the bowl and place them onto a wire cooling rack.
 Allow to dry for at least 1 hour.